 The Indigenous Employee's Advisory Committee (IEAC) provides strategic advice to the Government of the Northwest Territories (GNWT) on strategies and approaches to attracting, recruiting, advancing and retaining Indigenous employees within the GNWT.

-Established in 2009, the purpose of AEAC is to:
+Established in 2009, the purpose of IEAC is to:

-- increase the representation of indigenous Aboriginal people at all levels in the Public Service; and
+Increase the representation of Indigenous Aboriginal people at all levels in the Public Service; and to,

-- create a working environment that supports and promotes Aboriginal employees at the GNWT.
+Create a working environment that supports and promotes Indigenous Aboriginal people in the GNWT workforce.

 - Provide advice and recommendations to the Deputy Ministers’ Human Resources Committee through the Co-Chairs;

 - recommend approaches to recruitment, retention, and promotion of indigenous Aboriginal people in the GNWT;

 - Maintain contact with alternate members to ensure continuity